-(4) A relatively rapid advance in the percent of insured persons aged 65 and over (including those drawing benefits) as compared with the rise in the percent insured at ages 20-64; and old-age benefits.

-(5) A rapid rise in the percent of aged persons who are receiving children and later as aged widows.
+(4) A relatively rapid advance in the percent of insured persons aged 65 and over (including those drawing benefits) as compared with the rise in the percent insured at ages 20-64; and children and later as aged widows.
 These, however, are also the women with the greatest chance of remarriage.
 Among the older mothers with fewer prospective years of benefit receipt (their youngest child being nearer age 18), the probability of remarriage is lower.